papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 Software is no exception.

-Software design is in large part about communication.

-## I am on my own . . .
+## I am on my own . . . 😨

 There is no money to hire a designer.
+Even if I wanted to - it would not be practical.

-Reminds me of a filmmaker who has no money to hire a cinematographer and much learn photograpy and composition, lenses.
+Reminds me of a filmmaker who has no money to hire a cinematographer and so she must learn photograpy, composition, lenses, depth of field, lighting.

 And we are not even talking about distribution yet - or anyone seeing the film.

 I MUST learn how to make things look good.
-How else is anyone going to enjoy using my software / web app / or even reading my website.
+How else is anyone going to enjoy using my software / web app / or even reading my website?

 There is subjectivity involved, and all kinds of intangibles.
 But that is the nature of the business.